Super Mario Galaxy 2: Development

-Koichi Hayashida served as the game's director.
+The director, general producer, and co-producer in 2013, 2015, and 2007, respectively: Koichi Hayashida, Shigeru Miyamoto, and Yoshiaki Koizumi.

 After Nintendo completed Super Mario Galaxy, Shigeru Miyamoto approached the development team and suggested that a follow-up be produced.
-The game was originally planned to just do variations on the original game's planets and call the game "Super Mario Galaxy More", and was dubbed "Super Mario Galaxy 1.5" during early development, with a projected development time of approximately a year.
+The game was originally planned to just do variations on the original game's planets and call the game "Super Mario Galaxy More, and was dubbed "Super Mario Galaxy 1.5 during early development, with a projected development time of approximately a year.
 The first elements that were implemented were anything that was scrapped from the original game, either to ensure game balance or simply because of time constraints, such as Yoshi and the concept of a planet shaped like Mario's head.
 Over time, more and more new elements and ideas were brought into the game, and it was decided that the game would be a fleshed-out sequel rather than a slightly modified follow-up.
 Thus, development took two and a half years.
 Koichi Hayashida and Takeshi Hayakawa served as the director and lead programmer, respectively.
 Hayakawa created a development tool that allowed different staff members, including visual and sound designers, to easily design and create stages without waiting for programmers, many of which were incorporated into the final game.

 In order to help distinguish Super Mario Galaxy 2 from its predecessor, the staff originally wanted the whole game to revolve around the concept of "switching", in which the game's environments would dramatically change under certain conditions.
 This concept ended up being particularly difficult to implement full-scale and was relegated to only certain levels.
 Another idea that came up early on were cameo inclusions by other Nintendo characters (specifically Donkey Kong and Pikmin).
 The idea was nixed by Miyamoto, who stated that Pikmin characters would not work within the Mario universe, and that there was no reason for other such cameos.
 Game tutorials were confined to an optional system called the "Tip Network" to benefit players already familiar with the original game.
 Miyamoto compared Super Mario Galaxy 2 to The Legend of Zelda: Majora's Mask, in that both games use the same engines as their predecessors, yet build upon their foundations.